OOIDA petitions DOT to repeal or amend medical conflict provision

 The Owner-Operator Independent Drivers Association petitioned the U.S. Department of Transportation on Tuesday, Aug.
 6, to initiate a rulemaking to repeal or amend FMCSA’s Resolution of Medical Conflict provision.

-The medical conflict regulation is designed to provide a truck driver the opportunity to challenge the conclusions of a certified medical examiner.
+The regulation is designed to provide a truck driver the opportunity to challenge the conclusions of a certified medical examiner.
 Often, motor carriers require truckers to use a specific certified medical examiner.
 In theory, the provision should allow a truck driver to dispute the conclusions of that medical examiner and receive a second opinion from their own certified medical examiner.

 “When the Director of the Office of Carrier, Driver and Vehicle Safety Standards receives an application for determination of a driver’s medical qualifications, a driver is automatically disqualified until deemed otherwise,” OOIDA wrote in a letter signed by President and CEO Todd Spencer.
 “As a result, most drivers avoid this process, because it can take months or years to issue a decision.”